LHCfitNikhef/smefit_release/docs/source/fitting_code/running.md

 restarts: 7 # number of restarts (only for cma)
 maxiter: 100000 # max number of iteration
 chi2_threshold: 3.0 # post fit chi2 threshold

+#A settings
+n_samples: 1000 # number of the required samples of the posterior distribution
 ```

 ### Datasets to consider and coefficients to fit